CroPo/roguelike-tutorial-2018/part_11/README.md

 I need a new `EngineAction` which does the levle up stuff for me.
 It needs to send a message, actually increase the level and trigger a new `GameState` - a selection menu which lets me choose the stat I want to increase.

+### Character Screen

+Since I am now able to level my character up I also want some kind of character Screen to display my current stats.
+I start by adding a new `GameState` and a key binding to open it during the `PlayersTurn` state.

+After that, I only need to create a function for it in the `render` module and call it in the right `GameState`.